MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 `Translation AKA Compliation `
 - Compilers do the conversion from the higher level language to the lower level language
 - converting an entire high level language (HLL) program to an equivalent lower level language  program all at once.
 Then you no longer need the high level language program.
-Ex once you have the game you dont need the course code anymore because you got the .exe
+Ex once you have the game you dont need the sourse code anymore because you got the .exe
 - compliation is really slow.
 Once it is complied though it is fast.

 `Interpretation`